PDC-support/PDC-support-web/support-docs/docs/run_jobs/job_scripts_dardel.md

 **Example 2:**

 Below is another example for a hybrid MPI+OpenMP program.
 This example will place 16 MPI processes with 8 threads each on each compute node.
+The *--nomultithread* option for *srun* is to ensure correct placement of OpenMP threads.

 ```text
 #! bin bash  l